David Sholtz: Early career

 With his law degree, he started a law practice in Daytona Beach, Florida.
 Sholtz entered politics when he became a one-term member of the Florida House of Representatives in 1917, however Sholtz ended up resigning as he enlisted to serve in the U.S. Navy when the United States entered World War I. During the war he had the rank of ensign and served under the Censorship Board being stationed in Key West and Havana, Cuba.

 After that, he was a State Attorney from 1919 to 1921 serving for the 7th Judicial Circuit, becoming the city judge of Daytona Beach in 1921.
 After serving as Daytona Beach's city judge he was the president of the Florida Chamber of Commerce from 1928 to 1929.
 His experiences meeting Floridians from a variety of different backgrounds as the president of the Florida Chamber of Commerce convinced him that he could be elected as governor.

 1932 gubernatorial campaign

 When Sholtz ran for Governor, his platform included increasing government services, free school textbooks, 9-month school terms, back pay for teachers, workers compensation, increasing banking regulations, and more funding for the public welfare.
-Sholtz had no money for campaign advertisements apart from mailing a few campaign letter, which required him to go door-to-door for donations.
+Sholtz had no money for campaign advertisements apart from mailing a few campaign letters, which required him to go door-to-door for donations.
 He mainly used a flatbed truck with 2 loudspeakers mounted on it while driving across the state.
-A dynamic public speaker, he rarely used notes for speeches and was his speaking abilities were comparable to Huey Long and while speaking he often gave an impression of authenticity.
+A dynamic public speaker, he rarely used notes for speeches and his speaking abilities were comparable to Huey Long and while speaking he often gave an impression of authenticity.